-- Speeding – speed related collision cost the nation $59 billion in economic losses, or $191 per person, and represented 21 percent of the economic losses.
-When lost quality of life is included these crashes cost the nation $210 billion and represented 24 percent of all collisions.
+- Speeding – speed-related collision cost the nation $59 billion in economic losses, or $191 per person, and represented 21 percent of the economic losses.
+When the lost quality of life is included these crashes cost the nation $210 billion and represented 24 percent of all collisions.

-- Distracted Driving – the nation spent $46 billion on the economic costs associated with distracted driving collisions, or an average of $148 per person.
+- Distracted Driving – The nation spent $46 billion on the economic costs associated with distracted driving collisions or an average of $148 per person.
 Distracted driving collisions represented 17 percent of all economic losses.
-When lost quality of life is factored in distracted driving cost Americans $129 billion and accounted for 15 percent of all collisions in 2010.
+When the lost quality of life is factored in distracted driving cost Americans $129 billion and accounted for 15 percent of all collisions in 2010.